evmcnb/quartz/content/Pearls/Kawasaki disease.md

 ### Risk

-Coronary artery aneurysms associated with Kawasaki disease are a major source of morbidity and mortality and should be screened for in all patients with a confirmed diagnosis
+Coronary artery aneurysms associated with Kawasaki disease are a major source of morbidity and mortality.
+Echocardiogram to screen in all patients with a confirmed diagnosis

 Treatment should be completed within 10 days for reducing risk